Mount Oiti

 Climate And Weather

 Oiti has a continental mountain climate.
 Winters are cold with heavy snowfall accumulating on the high plateau from December through March.
-Average January temperatures at the summit hover around -5 to -8°C. Summers are mild on the plateau, averaging 18–22°C, with significantly hotter conditions in the valleys below.
+Average January temperatures at the summit hover around -5 to -8°C. Summers are mild on the plateau, averaging 18-22°C, with significantly hotter conditions in the valleys below.
 Annual precipitation at the upper mountain approaches 1,200 mm, concentrated in winter and spring.
-The silver fir forest requires this relatively high moisture regime to persist.
+The Greek fir forest requires this relatively high moisture regime to persist.
 Thunderstorms are frequent in summer afternoons.
 The surrounding valleys experience much more arid conditions, creating a distinctive contrast between the moist mountain forest and the dry lowland landscape.

 Human History